 \subsection{Experiment Setup}

-\paragraph{Implementation Details} We design the prompts for each agent following the approach of~\citet{DBLP:journals/corr/abs-2501-15228}.
-In accordance with~\citet{DBLP:conf/acl/SuTA0024}, we use the Wikipedia dump as the retrieval corpus and deploy a \texttt{contriever}~\citep{contriever} service to serve as the underlying search engine for the \emph{retriever} module.
-Consistent with standard reinforcement learning practices on multi-hop datasets, we perform online training for only one epoch (i.e., both \texttt{epoch} and \texttt{ppo\_epoch} are set to 1).
-For \gls{mappo}, the critic network adopts a backbone architecture identical in size to that of the actor.
-In \gls{ours}, we set the group size to $G=4$, and \gls{ours}-\gls{rr}, the round-robin probabilities for each agent are set to $(0.7, 0.1, 0.2)$.
-Experiments were conducted using 8 NVIDIA H100 80GB GPUs.
-Key parameters used in the experiments are shown in Table~\ref{tab:group} shows that group sizes 4--6 perform similarly; we choose $G=4$ as the default because it offers near-best performance with lower rollout cost than larger groups.
+\paragraph{Implementation Details} We instantiate each agent using prompts adapted from \citet{DBLP:journals/corr/abs-2501-15228}.
+Following \citet{DBLP:conf/acl/SuTA0024}, we adopt a Wikipedia dump as the retrieval corpus and deploy \texttt{contriever}~\citep{contriever} as the search backend for the \emph{retriever} module.
+Consistent with standard multi-hop RL practice, we train for one epoch.
+Unless stated otherwise, \gls{ours} uses group rollouts with size $G=4$, and \gls{ours}-\gls{rr} uses round-robin probabilities $(0.7, 0.1, 0.2)$.
+Appendix Table~\ref{tab:group} shows that group sizes 4--6 perform similarly; we choose $G=4$ as the default because it offers near-best performance with lower rollout cost than larger groups.
 Further details, including the effect of varying $G$, are provided in the Appendix.

 \paragraph{Datasets and Models} We adopt commonly used evaluation datasets in search systems, including the multi-hop datasets HotpotQA~\citep{hotpot}, 2WikiMultihopQA~\citep{2wiki}, and MuSiQue~\citep{musique}, for training and evaluation.
-Llama3.1-Instruct-8B was selected as the backbone implementation for the \gls{mas}.
+We use Llama3.1-8B-Instruct as the shared backbone of the \gls{mas}.